Helmuth Wohlthat: Diplomatic and trade missions

 At this point in his career, Wohlthat embarked on a series of high-level foreign negotiations.
 In February 1939, he negotiated the Rublee-Wohlthat-Plan with George Rublee, U.S. President Franklin Roosevelt's representative to the Intergovernmental Committee on Refugees.
 The agreement set out conditions and a funding mechanism (via a trust fund financed by Jewish assets) for the emigration of 150,000 working-age Jews from Germany over a period of 3 to 5 years, to be followed by 250,000 of their dependents.
 The agreement was never implemented due to the outbreak of the Second World War in September 1939.

 Wohlthat's next assignment was as the lead negotiator for the economic treaty with the Kingdom of Romania that was signed on 23 March 1939.
 By its provisions, Romania agreed to sell 90% of its oil, timber, grains and mineral ores to Germany.
 This was intended to relieve the Reich's scarcity of food and raw materials.
 Also, Germany gained the rights to develop additional Romanian oil fields, and was granted lease-free ports on the Danube and Black Sea.
 All these actions were aimed at securing Romania as a dependent ally in a prelude to the launching of the war.
 An analysis by Time magazine concluded that the treaty:

 … converted Rumania from an independent nation to a German dependency.
 In no instance of modern times has one State made such humiliating, far-reaching economic concessions to another as Rumania's King Carol II made in Bucharest last week to Dr. Helmuth Wohlthat, Führer Hitler's traveling salesman.

+In July 1939, Wohlthat was in London for a whaling conference.
+Horace Wilson, a senior official of Neville Chamberlain' s government, invited Wohlthat to Anglo-German talks in which Wilson presented a memorandum outlining a possible agreement between the United Kingdom and Nazi Germany.
+The paper proposed a joint declaration to abstain from aggression, arms limits, and economic cooperation.
+As Wohlthat left he reported Wilson as saying that "he saw the possibility of a common foreign and trade policy for the two greatest European states".
+Feeling himself too junior an official for such matters, Wohlthat reported to his superiors and asked what should be the reply.
+No reply has been found to that question.